 There are two ways you can improve the ranking of these words such that topic words appear more prominently.
-The first approach is to eliminate all stop words (common words) such as ‘the’, ‘is’, ‘are’ and so on before computing the term frequencies.
-Here is an example with some of the stop words removed where the larger fonts indicate high term frequencies:
+The first approach is to eliminate all stop words (common words) such as ‘the’, ‘is’, ‘are’, and so on before computing the term frequencies.
+Here’s an example with some of the stop words removed where the larger fonts indicate higher term frequencies:

 Multiplying term frequencies with the IDFs dampens the frequencies of highly occurring words and improves the prominence of important topic words and this is the basis of the commonly talked about TF-IDF weighting.